Minutemen (film): Plot

-After Derek experiences a loss at the state championship, Stephanie asks Virgil to help him win.
-Virgil mends his friendship with them but abandons Charlie and Zeke.
+After Derek causes a loss at the state championship, Stephanie asks Virgil to help him win.
+Virgil mends his friendship with them while neglecting Charlie and Zeke.
 When Stephanie catches Derek cheating on her, he asks Virgil to avert it.
 Realizing his own feelings for her, Virgil proves reluctant.

 Meanwhile, having monitored the Minutemen's activities, the FBI locates and interrogates the trio, causing them to disband over Virgil's selfishness.
 After consulting with government scientists, Charlie learns that the Minutemen's work damaged the space-time continuum and created a black hole.
-With hours to live, the trio reunites and ventures into it to repair the damage.
-Transported back to their first day of high school, they work to retrieve a component from past Charlie.
-Virgil considers stopping himself from meeting Charlie, but Charlie admits he cherishes this day because it was when he got a real friend.
-Virgil starts having second thoughts and discovers Derek contributed to their humiliation to join the football team.
+With hours to act, the trio reunites and ventures into it to repair the damage.
+Transported back to their first day of high school, Virgil considers stopping himself from meeting Charlie, but Charlie admits he cherishes this day because it was when he got a real friend.
+Virgil starts having second thoughts and discovers Derek contributed to their humiliation in order to join the football team.

-Virgil reconciles with Charlie and Zeke before the trio return to and re-enter the black hole as it closes and are brought back to the day they first time traveled.
+Virgil reconciles with Charlie and Zeke before the trio re-enter the black hole as it closes and are brought back to the day they first time traveled.
 While exploring the school, they learn that nobody remembers their activities.
-As Virgil confronts Derek over his treachery and wins over Stephanie, Charlie reciprocates Jeannette's feelings and later comes up with an idea for a teleportation machine, though Virgil and Zeke carry him away.
+As Virgil confronts Derek over his disloyalty and admits feelings to Stephanie, Charlie reveals an idea for a teleportation machine, though Virgil and Zeke carry him away.